Mathers-za/practice-management-frontend/README.md

 Appointment, patient, and financial data have multiple pages within the application that provide easy visualization for users to track their data.

+A large emphasis was placed on creating a user friendly UI, laid out in such a way as to provide the user with multiple shortcuts to easily access thier data, and perform core actions, thus allowing administrative tasks to be as streamlined as possible.

 ## Getting Started

 ### Executing program